Skip to main content

 How is a dental laceration diagnosed?

-• An x-ray, ultrasound, CT, or MRI may show foreign objects in your laceration.
+Your healthcare provider will examine your mouth and ask how you were injured.
+Your provider will check your laceration for foreign objects, such as a piece of tooth.
+An x-ray or CT may show foreign objects in your laceration.
 You may be given contrast liquid to help the injured area show up better in the pictures.
 Tell the healthcare provider if you have ever had an allergic reaction to contrast liquid.
-Do not enter the MRI room with anything metal.
-Metal can cause serious injury.
-Tell the healthcare provider if you have any metal in or on your body.

 How is a dental laceration treated?